DanielStutzbach/blist/README.txt

 4. Changing large slices of large lists (O(log n + log k) vs. O(n + k))
 5. Multiplying a list to make a large, sparse list (O(log k) vs. O(kn))

 You've probably noticed that we keep referring to "large lists".
-For small lists, BLists and the built-in list have very similar performance.

 So you can see the performance of the BList in more detail, several performance graphs available at the following link: http://stutzbachenterprises.com/blist/